teleivo/cs143/assignments/PA2J/README.md

 implementation.
 I think this might be due to the Java implementation (jlex?)
 I rely on.
 I don't know of an easy way to fix this.

+You can also run it against all the course examples `./test.sh ../../examples`.